orbis-dei/orbis-dei.github.io/content/places/us_ca-los-angeles-mission-santa-ines.md

 tags:
 - usa
 - california
-- solvang
+- los-angeles
 - churches
 - holy-persons
 - california-missions
 - franciscans
+- capuchins

 ---

 The 19th of the 21 California missions, founded in 1804.
+In 1924 the Capucin Friars were given responsibility of this mission.

 #### More Information